unforswearing/elipsis_directory/README.md

 ### Caveats / Warning

-- You will need to include your entire `PS1` variable in the `ellipsis_directory_reload()` command.
+Depending how your environment is set up you may need to include your entire `PS1` variable in the `ellipsis_directory_reload()` command.
 A live example from my bash environment file:

 ```bash
 nozero() { date +%r | sed 's/\:[0-9]*//2;s/^0//g'; }